UMP 79x50 [M8] GW - search holder

 Disadvantages of neodymium magnets:

-- They are prone to breaking as they are extremely fragile when subjected to a strong impact.
-If the magnets are exposed to impacts, we recommend using magnets in a steel housing.
-The steel housing in the form of a holder protects the magnet from impacts and simultaneously increases its overall strength,
+- They can break when subjected to a powerful impact.
+If the magnets are exposed to impacts, we recommend using magnets in a metal holder.
+The steel housing in the form of a holder protects the magnet from impacts and at the same time increases its overall strength,

-Neodymium magnets are characterized by being fragile, which can cause them to become damaged.
+Neodymium magnets are particularly fragile, which leads to shattering.

 Studies show a small percentage of people have allergies to certain metals, including nickel.
 An allergic reaction often manifests as skin redness and rash.
 If you have a nickel allergy, you can try wearing gloves or simply avoid direct contact with nickel-plated neodymium magnets.